CLU-UML/MedDec/README.md

-# MedDec: A Dataset for Extracting Medical Decisions from Clinical Narratives
+# MedDec: A Dataset for Extracting Medical Decisions from Discharge Summaries

-This is the code and dataset described in the [MedDec paper](/) (Findings of ACL: ACL 2024).
+This is the code and dataset described in [MedDec (Elgaar et al., Findings of ACL: ACL 2024)](/).

 # Dataset